MegaKnytes/DecisionTable/README.md

           ...
         ```
 - **Step 2**: Gradle Dependency Setup
-    - Add the following section into the dependencies section of your repositories `build.dependencies.grade` file:
+    - Add the following section into the dependencies section of your repositories `build.dependencies.gradle` file:
         ```
         dependencies {
           ...